 read more >

-Sometime in 1973, the Magistrate Judge (Judge Unknown) recommended that the complaint be dismissed but that certain precautionary steps needed to be taken in administering the drug if it was to be continued in use at the facility.
+Sometime in 1972 or 73, the Magistrate Judge (Judge Unknown) recommended that the complaint be dismissed but that certain precautionary steps needed to be taken in administering the drug if it was to be continued in use at the facility.

-Sometime in 1973, the District Court (Judge William C. Stuart) dismissed the complaint and did not adopt the Magistrate Judge's recommendations concerning the drug's future administration.
+Sometime in 1972 or 73, the District Court (Judge William C. Stuart) dismissed the complaint and did not adopt the Magistrate Judge's recommendations concerning the drug's future administration.
 The plaintiffs appealed.

 On December 5, 1973, the Eighth Circuit Court of Appeals (Judge Donald Roe Ross) reversed with directions.
 Knecht v.
 Gillman, 488 F.2d 1136 (8th Cir.
 1973).
 The Court held that administration of the drug to nonconsenting mental institution inmates constituted cruel and unusual punishment.
 The Court reasoned that, as ISMF housed both civil and criminal patients, civil patients' compromise of procedural rights in their transfer to ISMF was only justified if the purpose of commitment there was treatment and not punishment.
 Accordingly, the Court held that the forcing someone to vomit for a fifteen minute period for committing some minor breach of the rules could only be regarded as Pavolovian conditioning qua cruel and unusual punishment unless the treatment was being administered to a patient who knowingly and intelligently consented to it.
 The Court instructed the District Court to enjoin the defendants from further use of the drug except pursuant to specific guidelines the Court set forth.